Meal Prep: Pressure Cooker Mexican Black Beans

 - Serve right away with toppings of choice or store refrigerated for up to 4 days.
 Also note that beans freeze very well.

 Feel free to use these beans for refried beans!
 Drain them well, mash them up and fry for 10 to 15 minutes with olive oil (or traditionally with lard).
+Black beans are classified as legumes.
+They are also known as "turtle beans" because of their shell-like appearance.

 What others are saying